 Interestingly, one of the main issues Facebook is concerned about is accurate information about vaccines, vaccine safety, and safe vaccination.
 Yet, as the AHRP points out in another article, WHO scientists themselves recently admitted there is a gross lack of vaccine safety science behind decision-making.

-This is what censorship in America looks like, where technocrat multi-billionaires like Mark Zuckerberg and Bill Gates wield influence over what is “correct” information and what isn’t.
+This is what censorship in America looks like.
+Technocrat multi-billionaires like Mark Zuckerberg and Bill Gates wield influence over what is “correct” information.
+And what isn’t.